jan-sneeuw/home/index.md

 ## Past Projects
 Here are some miscellaneous projects that I have worked on in the past.

 - [**Penetration Testing**](/home/uploads/Pentest_Report.pdf) — Authorized penetration testing of the domain Bikeseek.org using common tools such as Burpsuite.
-Succesful XSS documented.
+Successful XSS documented.
 - [**Collaborative Text Editor**](https://github.com/jan-sneeuw/Collaborative-Text-Editor) — A web-development project where I created a collaborative text-editor akin to a simplified version of Google-Docs.

 <br>